vsourbh/Spotify_Dashboard/README.md

 # Spotify_Dashboard

-Here’s a LinkedIn post to showcase your skills with a human touch:

 🎧 Spotify Dashboard: Unveiling Insights with Data 🎶

 Excited to share this Spotify data dashboard I recently created! 🎉 Using Power BI, I analyzed over 383 billion streams to uncover key insights into popular music trends.
 Here’s a snapshot of what this dashboard reveals: